 From the Bragi Dash wireless pods to the smart earrings from Ear-o-Smart, wearable tech is taking on a new area of the body— the ear.
-Instead of smartwatches and fitness bands, some clever makers are discovering how to track activity, calories burned, heart rate, and other functions with some miniscule devices about the size of a hearing aid or a flashy earring.
+Instead of smartwatches and fitness bands, some clever makers are discovering how to track activity, calories burned, heart rate, and other functions with some minuscule devices about the size of a hearing aid or a flashy earring.
 But are the big movers in the industry keeping up with the trend?
 Find out how in-ear wearables are reshaping the market.

 The Bragi Break-In

-Bragi was the first to break into the space of wearable in-ear technology, creating something that had never existed before— a pair of tiny, secure, reliable earbuds that are not only wireless, but touch-sensitive.
+Bragi was the first to break into the space of wearable in-ear technology, creating something that had never existed before— a pair of tiny, secure, reliable earbuds that are not only wireless but touch-sensitive.
 The top of each earbud allows you to control it through taps, swipes, and pressure.
-Not only does the Bragi Dash set play music for you, it also tracks your activity and monitors your fitness level, syncing seamlessly with your mobile devices via Bluetooth.
+Not only does the Bragi Dash set play music for you, but it also tracks your activity and monitors your fitness level, syncing seamlessly with your mobile devices via Bluetooth.

 The Effectiveness of In-Ear Monitoring

 How exactly can in-ear devices accomplish high-level fitness tracking?
 According to medical experts, the in-ear devices, or hearables, can actually be much more reliable at monitoring heart rate and related data than devices worn on the wrist.
 According to Dave Wright, maker of the MyZone chest strap monitor, the ear suffers “less physiological interference” than the wrist area.
 The blood flow is more predictable and steady through the ear area, offering up a stronger signal without so much interference.